luweihao/luweihao.github.io/_pages/about.md

 # About me
 ------
-I am a Research Fellow at the National University of Singapore, working with Professor [Yingcun Xia](https://blog.nus.edu.sg/homepage/research/).
+I am a Research Fellow at the National University of Singapore, working with Professor [Dongming Huang](https://blog.nus.edu.sg/stahd/).
 I received my Ph.D. from the Department of Statistics and Data Science, Tsinghua University, where I was extremely fortunate to be advised by Associate Professor [Qian Lin](https://sites.google.com/site/qianlincd/).
 Before that, I completed my undergraduate studies at the School of Mathematics and Statistics, Wuhan University.

-My research interests include large-dimensional spectral algorithms, minimax rates of nonparametric regression problems, and sufficient dimension reduction.
+My research interests include large-dimensional spectral algorithms, minimax rates of nonparametric regression problems.
+Recently, I am studying the asymptotic excess risk of mis-specified Gaussian Process Regression by modifying techniques from kernel ridge regression.

 # Publication